30 Weight Loss Tips from Jillian Michaels

 Fill Up Before Parties

 If you arrive at a dinner reservation or party feeling ravenous, you’ll likely forget all about your weight loss goals the second you see a bread basket or a platter of pigs in a blanket.
 To remain consistent with your clean eating plan, Jillian suggests eating “a filling, healthy snack before you leave home.”
-She also suggesting bringing a healthy dish to the event.
+She also suggests a healthy dish to the event.
 This way, you’re you’re contributing, but you’ve also brought along something you can eat without bloating up like a balloon.
-Not sure what to bring?
-These 30 Salad Recipes for Weight Loss are all major crowd pleasers!

 Get More Vitamin C

 Doing everything right, but still not dropping the pounds?
 If you’re constantly pulling your hair out, sky-high levels of the stress hormone cortisol may be to blame.
 “Vitamin C inhibits the production of cortisol, a hormone that essentially tells your body, ‘Store fat.’
 Eat grapefruit slices with breakfast,” suggstes Jillian.